Philemon Russell House

-The Philemon Russell House is a historic house in Somerville, Massachusetts.
+The Philemon Russell House is a historic house in Somerville, Massachusetts, United States.

 Philemon Robbins Russell was a farmer who owned 50 acre of apple orchards near Russell Street.
-This land was converted to house lots for development by Captain Gilman Sargent in 1845 creating Orchard Street, Russell Street and Cottage Place.
-His house, built 1845, is one of the best-preserved side-hall Greek Revival farmhouses in the city.
-It was moved to the current location from somewhere else.
-According to the Somerville Journal, page 6, a fire occurred that badly damaged the upper portion of the house.
-The cause was a mystery and the estimated damage was $2,000.
-The Boston Daily Globe reported the first took place on On February 26, 1905.
+This land was converted to house lots for development by Captain Gilman Sargent in 1845, creating Orchard Street, Russell Street, and Cottage Place.
+Russell's house, built in 1845, is one of the best-preserved side-hall Greek Revival farmhouses in the city.

+According to the Somerville Journal, a fire occurred that badly damaged the upper portion of the house.
+The cause was a mystery, and the estimated damage was $2,000.
+The Boston Daily Globe reported the fire took place on February 26, 1905.

 The house was listed on the National Register of Historic Places in 1989.